Program 2

 Risk and Resilience in Coastal WA

-This program is led by Dr. Abbie Rogers, in her capacity as WA Premier’s Early-to-mid Career Fellow.
+This program is led by Associate Professor Abbie Rogers, in her capacity as WA Premier’s Early-to-mid Career Fellow.
 It aims to develop a prioritisation framework that will help coastal managers to identify which adaptation options will provide the best outcomes to increase resilience against the impacts of coastal hazards.

 ABOUT THE PROGRAM